Elizabeth Hartmann, Ph.D.

-Degrees: Ph.D., Special Education, University of California at Berkley with San Francisco State University; M.Ed., Special Education, Boston College; B.A., Boston College
+- Ph.D.
+Special Education, University of California at Berkeley with San Francisco State University

-Professor Hartmann is an Assistant Professor of Education at Lasell.
+Elizabeth Hartmann is an Assistant Professor of Education at Lasell.
 She completed a postdoctoral fellowship in Universal Design for Learning (UDL) at Boston College, in collaboration with CAST.
 She is a graduate from the Joint Doctoral Program in Special Education from the University of California, Berkeley and San Francisco State University.
-Liz is a licensed special educator and has published, presented, and consulted in her field.
+Professor Hartmann is a licensed special educator and has published, presented, and consulted nationally and internationally in her field.
 In her research, she examines how to support learners with multiple and complex special needs.
-She also studies the UDL framework and the everyday working lives of teachers.
+She also studies the UDL framework and teacher education.

 What is your teaching philosophy for Lasell courses?

 “I aspire to create engaging opportunities through pedagogy that leverage my students’ variability and diverse backgrounds.
 I believe that students’ skills, knowledge, dispositions and experiences partner with theory in ways that sustain and foster each other.”

 What do you like about teaching at Lasell?